Shifting sands of hardware and software in exascale quantum mechanical simulations: [H1] Increased fragmentation in the software stack

 The transition from petascale to exascale computing has brought unprecedented computational power but has also introduced significant challenges in adapting software to efficiently utilize the new architectures.
 One of the most prominent challenges is the increasing fragmentation of the software stack, particularly with GPU programming.
 Nvidia had an early advantage for being a pioneer in this area.
 This created a relatively unified ecosystem where developers could rely on a single set of tools and libraries to harness the power of GPUs.
 However, as GPU computing gained wider adoption, other vendors such as AMD and Intel entered the market, each with their own programming models (HIP and SYCL, respectively).
 This proliferation of models has led to a fragmented landscape, making it increasingly difficult for developers to write portable and efficient code that can run seamlessly across different GPU platforms or heterogeneous systems.

-OpenCL was introduced to address portability, providing an open standard for CPUs, GPUs, and field programmable gate arrays (FPGAs) across vendors.
+To address portability, OpenCL was introduced.
+It provides an open standard for CPUs, GPUs and field programmable gate arrays (FPGAs) across vendors.
 However, it has not gained wide adoption in HPC due to performance and usability issues.
-While OpenCL offers portability, its abstraction often results in suboptimal performance compared to specialized frameworks like CUDA.
-Its lower-level programming model is also cumbersome, requiring significant manual effort for memory management and kernel optimization.
+Although OpenCL offers portability, its abstraction often results in suboptimal performance compared to specialized frameworks like CUDA \cite{openCL_portability}.
+Its lower-level programming model is also cumbersome, requiring substantial manual effort for memory management and kernel optimization.
 Fragmented implementations across vendors further undermine OpenCL's portability, as performance and features can vary, forcing developers to fine-tune code for each platform.

 The lack of an efficient standardized programming model for GPUs has resulted in a number of issues for developers.
 Firstly, it creates vendor lock-in, where codes written for one platform cannot easily be migrated to another without substantial code refactoring.
-For example, adopting NVIDIA programming models involves significant trade-offs between performance and portability across different hardware environments~\cite{GTC22conf}.
-Another issue stemming from this fragmentation is the lack of compiler support for all programming models on all platforms.
-For instance, (Fig. \ref{fig:vendor_support}), while CUDA is well supported on Nvidia GPUs through the CUDA Toolkit, its support on AMD and Intel hardware is limited and relies on indirect means like translation layers or third-party libraries and utilities~\cite{syclomatic,dpcpp}.
+For example, adopting Nvidia programming models involves considerable trade-offs between performance and portability across different hardware environments~\cite{GTC22conf}.
+Another issue stemming from the fragmentation is the lack of compiler support for all programming models on all platforms.
+For instance, (Table \ref{tab:vendor_support}), whereas CUDA is well supported on Nvidia GPUs through the CUDA Toolkit, its support on AMD and Intel hardware is limited and relies on indirect means like translation layers or third-party libraries and utilities~\cite{syclomatic,dpcpp,hipify,zluda}.
 This forces developers to rely on vendor-specific compilers, which often lack the universality and feature-richness of their CPU counterparts.

 The compatibility between various GPU programming models and vendors is complex, largely due to the growing number of choices involving GPU platforms, programming models, and languages.
 As recently analyzed by Herten~\cite{Herten2023}, while OpenMP is natively supported across the three major platforms—AMD, Intel, and Nvidia—and works with both C\texttt{++} and Fortran, other popular models like OpenACC have limited support on Intel GPUs.
 This underscores the importance of thoroughly assessing a programming model's level of support on a chosen platform before beginning code development.
 Additionally, standardized benchmarks and evaluation tools are needed to effectively compare the performance and capabilities of different programming models.